 Then things got out of control.
 People started using hashtags for everything.
 Everything.
 To the point of being annoying.
 So of course, Jimmy Fallon and Justin Timberlake had to make a skit about how ridiculous the hashtag phenomenon has become.

 It’s funny because it’s true.
 We’ve all been a victim of hashtag abuse.
 Perhaps even guilty ourselves.
 In fact, I have several friends on Facebook who automatically push all their Facebook updates to Twitter and vice versa.
 I’ve seen Facebook updates that are one sentence long followed by over a dozen hashtags – none of them are tags for anything that anybody on the web is actually doing right now.
-What’s worse is that this status update pushes through to Twitter and the 160 character limit is met by hashtags alone!
+Along with this, when I look at the posts on Twitter, most of the characters are being used up by hashtags!

 HOw to Use a Hashtag?